Four-manifolds, geometries and knots: Flat 4-manifold groups with finite abelianization

-Thus we have found eight generalized free products $J*_G \tilde J$ which are flat 4-manifold groups with $\beta=0$.
+There remain nine generalized free products $J*_G \tilde J$ which are flat 4-manifold groups with $\beta=0$ and with $G$ orientable.
 The groups $G_2 *_\phi B_1$, $G_2 *_\phi G_2$ and $G_6*_\phi G_6$ are all easily seen to be semidirect products of $G_6$ with an infinite cyclic normal subgroup, on which $G_6$ acts nontrivially.
 It follows easily that these three groups are in fact isomorphic, and so there is just one flat 4-manifold group with finite abelianization and holonomy isomorphic to $(Z/2Z)^2$.

-The above presentations of $G_2*_\phi B_2$ and $G_6*_\phi G_4$ are in fact equivalent; the function sending $s$ to $y$, $t$ to $yu^{-1}$ and $z$ to $uy^2u^{-1}$ determines an isomorphism between these groups.
+The groups $G_2*_\phi{B_2}$ and $G_6*_\phi{G_4}$ are in fact isomorphic; the function sending $s$ to $y$, $t$ to $yu^{-1}$ and $z$ to $uy^2u^{-1}$ determines an equivalence between the above presentations.
 Thus there is just one flat 4-manifold group with finite abelianization and holonomy isomorphic to $D_8$.